-Nothing in this policy prohibits County employees from participating in political activity in their individual capacity separate from their relationship to the County.
+Nothing in this policy prohibits County employees from participating in political activity in their individual capacity separate from their relationship to the County and during their personal time.
 In addition to the restrictions set forth above, any such political activity should be performed:

-- outside of normal work hours; - during an unpaid leave of absence taken with the County's approval; or - within ordinary work hours, if the time is charged to vacation leave or compensatory time to which the employee is entitled.
+- outside of normal work hours: - · during an unpaid leave of absence taken with the County's approval; or - within ordinary work hours, if the time is charged to PTO or compensatory time to which the employee is entitled.